Back to top

 }

-Maintain this class as broadcast receiver in AndroidManifest.xml and allow the vibrate authorization.
+Register this class as a broadcast receiver in AndroidManifest.xml and request authorization to vibrate the phone.

 <?xml version="1.0" encoding="utf-8"?>